Junjie-Chu/CompSci_4/CommunityAnalysis/examples/Readme.md

 The functions of each file are introduced.
 ## cow_weighted_Louvain_\*\_area.ipynb
 Contents:
-1. An example of how to run unweighted Louvain algorithm.
+1. An example of how to run weighted Louvain algorithm on different area.
 2. NMI
 3. In feeding area, some codes to check intersection between communities of 2 days are shown.
 4. In all area, there are some codes for random simulation.